bretmullinix/nexus-repository-api/readme.md

    1. Set the environment variable **NEXUS_PASSWORD** to your Nexus user password.

-1. HERE ARE A COUPLE OF WARNINGS BEFORE YOU EXECUTE TESTS:
+1. HERE ARE A COUPLE OF <span style="color:red">WARNINGS</span> BEFORE YOU EXECUTE TESTS:

     1. Swagger generated **function/method** names might be different for each user.
 For example, I have the generated **function/method** called **create_repository35**.
 In my case, the method implementation